Is my critical illness cover any good?

 Claims for children make up a significant percentage of the overall claims against critical illness insurance policies.

 Some companies will only pay a claim if your child suffers one of the main illnesses that are covered for adults.
-The best insurances will provide cover for a list of additional child-specific illnesses, making the cover more valuable for policyholders with children.
+The best insurance will provide cover for a list of additional child-specific illnesses, making the cover more valuable for policyholders with children.

 Insurers also have different qualifying ages for children - the best of them provide cover from gestation through to the age of 23.